-Still remember times of photographic films.
+Still, I remember the times of photographic films.
 You had 36 shots, did not see the outcome.
-There was no automatic modus in a camera.
-Enhancing was non existent for most of us.
-Only photographers new how to retouch a picture.
-I remember the practice of asking people to make a photo of me with a famous building or a view behind.
-To memorize a place it was quite practical to buy postcards.
-You never knew, what would get of a shot you just made.
-All photographs were printed and some selected ones carefully put into a photo album.
-There was no internet, so after a visit in a foreign county, photos were shown to friends and relatives.
+There was no automatic mode in a camera.
+Enhancing was non-existent for most of us.
+Only photographers knew how to retouch a picture.
+I remember the practice of asking people to take a photo of me with a famous building or a view behind it.
+To memorize a place, it was quite practical to buy postcards.
+You never knew, what would get off a shot you just made.
+All photographs were printed, and some selected ones carefully put into a photo album.
+There was no internet, so after a visit to a foreign county, photos were shown to friends and relatives.

 I was given my first camera (the films were black and white) as I was twelve and spent some time in North Africa.
-I liked photos I made.
-Still have some prints but the films got lost.
+I liked the photos I made.
+Still, I have some prints, but the films got lost.

-(On the photo: me and my first camera; in the mid eighties; in ancient Roman ruins of Sabratha or Leptis Magna, Tripolitania, North Africa [hope with all the war around in Lybian territory they are still in tact]; the photo is a scan of an old bias, but still I had to put a filter to cover colour inconsistencies).
+(On the picture: me and my first camera in the mid-eighties.
+The photo was taken in ancient Roman ruins of Sabratha or Leptis Magna, Tripolitania, North Africa.
+(I sincerely hope that with all the war around in Lybian territory they are still intact).
+It is a scan of an old bias.
+I had to put a filter to cover color inconsistencies.

-The same happened with photos I made as I was in my twenties.
-That time – I was studying, and later making my Ph.D. – so I had more time to spare for travelling than today, however enough money to afford to travel by coach across Europe there and back.
-(There was no low cost carriers that time).
-I scanned some of the old photos, but the quality is of course not comparable to that what we have today.
-Still I have however the original prints in photo albums of that time.
+The same happened with the photos I made as I was in my twenties.
+That time I was studying, and later making my Ph.D.
+I had more time to spare for traveling than today, but enough money to afford to go by coach across Europe there and back.
+(There were no low-cost carriers that time).
+I scanned some of the old photos, but the quality is, of course not comparable to that of what we have today.
+Still, I have the original prints however in photo albums of that time.

 Today all changed.
-You can take a view you want many times.
+You can take the view you want many times.
 You see the picture as you make it.
 You can see what you did for a second or two, and so on and so on.
 Some people still print the best pictures.
-Some make only pictures of themselves (not counting in selfies), saying they can find everything else they saw in the internet.
-I belong to those, who do not like to have too many things around, so I keep only electronic versions, however in two or three copies.
-As the new technique appeared, I made many photos, selected them, made little enhancing and that was all.
+Some make only pictures of themselves (not counting in selfies), saying they can find everything else they saw on the internet.
+I belong to those who do not like to have too many things around, so I keep only electronic versions, however in two or three copies.
+As the new technique appeared, I made many photos, selected them, made little enhancing, and that was all.
 Virtual memories, no tangibles.

 (On the second photo: about 15 years later (2001); me making a shot of a friend with her new digital camera; somewhere in Southern Sweden).

-But, there was a moment I stopped making photos at all, as I would have a five or six years gap in my life.
+But, there was a moment I stopped taking photos at all, as I would have a five or six years gap in my life.
 Not that I did not have an occasion.
-I traveled much in that time, but it was mostly Europe, and I visited the same cities or places repeatedly.
+I traveled much at that time, but it was mostly Europe, and I visited the same cities or places repeatedly.
 For more than a year I even kept two regular apartments in two countries and 2000 km distance one from another.
 I did not have a need, or maybe I did not understand the overwhelming possibilities of the digital world.
-But three years ago I went on a trip to Portugal, and caught myself in erasing all music from a card in my cell phone to make space for photos.
-Although I did more than thousand shots, I did not like the quality of most of them.
-But still with a bit of photo shopping I selected a quite decent number.
+But three years ago I went on a trip to Portugal and caught myself in erasing all music from a card on my cell phone to make space for photos.
+Although I did more than a thousand shots, I did not like the quality of most of them.
+But still, with a bit of photoshopping, I selected a quite decent number.
 So, no regrets.

 My first selfie with a cellphone (2014); Cabo da Roca, Portugal

 But I decided to do something about it.
 I did not want to invest in a camera as I had no idea of photography.
-But I decided to exchange all miles I had for the best compact camera I could afford in exchange for them.
-Using the automatic modus I traveled Poland, England, and Scotland.
+But I decided to exchange all the miles I had for the best compact camera I could afford in exchange for them.
+Using automatic modus, I traveled to Poland, England, and Scotland.
 Ending the travel season went to Rome for a couple of days.
-I managed to also take some time for shots, while being on a business trip to Brussels.
-At the end of the year I landed at something like eight thousand shots.
-I saved all originals, made a copy and worked on all the photos, cutting out those I did not like.
+I managed to also take some time for shots while being on a business trip to Brussels.
+At the end of the year, I landed at something like eight thousand shots.
+I saved all originals, made a copy, and worked on all the photos, cutting out those I did not like.
 Quite a Benedictine work.
-I put some of shots I liked on Facebook visible only for selected friends.
+I put some of the shots I wanted on Facebook visible only for selected friends.
 Of course, some likes came in.
-But still it was ‘see, like and discard’ process.
+But still, it was ‘see, like and discard’ process.
 I gave a try with making photos public on Google.
-That time I went through some trouble at work (managing people might be emotionally difficult from time to time), so I needed a distraction.
-For a moment I even got addicted to streaming.
+That time I went through some trouble at work (managing people might be emotionally tricky from time to time), so I needed a distraction.
+For a moment, I even got addicted to streaming.

 But there was something good about it.
-Out of a blue I decided to take a course in photography, and for the first time in my life I heard of and understood the interdependence between ISO, aperture and exposition, not counting in the photo enhancing rules.
-The outcome – I bought me another camera, still a compact one, but with much better parameters than the previous one and went with photographers on a tour to Japan.
-I the meantime, in a spur of a moment I decided to open this blog, and made it my basic tool to sort out my travel and leisure time photos.
-As for a couple of years I managed a website of my Institute at an university, I had an advantage of knowing how to arrange the content.
+Out of the blue, I decided to take a course in photography.
+For the first time in my life, I heard of and understood the interdependence between ISO, aperture, and exposition, not counting in the photo enhancing rules.
+The outcome – I bought me another camera, still a compact one, but with much better parameters than the previous one and went with photographers on tour to Japan.
+I the meantime, in a spur of a moment, I decided to open this blog and made it my primary tool to sort out my travel and leisure time photos.
+As for a couple of years, I managed a website of my Institute at a university, I had the advantage of knowing how to arrange the content.
 So it went relatively quickly.

 Today, I no longer show my photos to friends or family in a traditional way.
 But each time they ask for, no matter the place, I can quickly browse them from the Internet.

 My first deliberate and successful shot into the sun; Golden Pavilion, Kyoto, Japan.
-One of my favourite shots from Japan; only slightly cut, bit enhanced but with good ISO parameters it was possible, even if originally made as jpg.
+One of my favorite shots from Japan; only slightly cut, bit enhanced but with right ISO parameters, it was possible, even if made initially as jpg.

 But there was still the problem of making too many shots.
-To be frank I cannot resist, and this is fun, so why to stop.
+To be frank, I cannot resist, and this is fun, so why to stop.
 But with time, and following the advice of a professional photographer, I keep of course the originals but select the shots I like and copy them to another folder.
-Only then I start processing (cutting and photo shopping, if necessary).
+Only then, I start processing (cutting and photoshopping, if necessary).
 It saves time and effort.
 I think I changed the system last year in autumn as I was twice in Brussels.
 I had not too much time for processing, but I wanted to quickly publish the shots.
-(On the photo below: Statue of Bela Bartok, a Hungarian musician and composer, Brussels; my favourite photo made there last year; bit cut, with a filter, only standard enhancing)
+(On the photo below: Statue of Bela Bartok, a Hungarian musician, and composer, Brussels; my favorite photo made there last year; bit cut, with a filter, only standard enhancing)

-Processing photos and writing posts turned somehow into a hobby of mine that is not taking too much effort but enough to help me to rest on busy or rainy days.
+Processing photos and writing posts turned somehow into a hobby of mine.
+It is not taking too much effort but enough to help me to rest on busy or rainy days.
 I have all the memories sorted out, in a totally different way as in a traditional photo album, but it works for me.
-I think also that it was a good idea to make it public.
+I also think that it was a good idea to make it public.
 Making public requires completing, even if this is step by step.
-These days I finally completed my selection of shots I did October 2015 in Rome (ups!).
-Still there are some comments to write.
+These days I finally finished my selection of shots I did in October 2015 in Rome (ups!).
+Still, there are some comments to write about.
 (Nevertheless, it is time for a new trip – already finished my reservations for Madrid.)

-The Notre Dame of Paris; a shot made last month; bit straightened and cut with only standard enhancing applied; possible only with better ISO parameters; automatic modus.
+The Notre Dame of Paris; a shot made last month; bit straightened and cut with only standard enhancing applied; possible only with better ISO parameters; automatic mode.